marcelhussing/globally-optimal-reppo/README.md

 The paper experiments can be reproduced easily by using the `experiment_override` settings.
 By specifying `experiment_override=mjx_smc_small_data` for example, you can run the variant of REPPO with a batch size of 32k samples.

-> [!important]
->  Note that by default, `experiment_override` overrides any parameters in the default config.
-This means if you specify `hyperparameters.num_steps=64 experiment_override=mjx_smc_small_data`, the number of steps will be 32.
-> To appropriately set the number of steps, you would have to specify `experiment_override.hyperparameters.num_steps=64 experiment_override=mjx_smc_small_data`.
-> In general, we recommend using the experiment overrides only when reproducing paper experiments.

 ## Contributing